covidvis/website/index.markdown

 <h2 id="state_vis_section">Explore State-Level Trends</h2>
 Now we take a look at the state-level trends in the US.
+{% comment %}
 <div id="state_vis" class="overflow-center"></div>
 -------------------------------------------------------
+{% endcomment %}

 The trends for US states are less clear.
 For some states, such as New York and Illinois, there are visible decreases in growth of the number of confirmed cases.
 But for other states, such as California and Pennsylvania, the trend is less clear.
 We note that this does not mean that stay-at-home policies are less effective in these region.

 {% comment %}
 There are many potential reasons why: